-And actually, there was a case report about 30 years ago of a 10 year boy in Israel in and out of the hospital every four or five months.
+And actually, there was a case report about 30 years ago of a 10-year-old boy in Israel in and out of the hospital every four or five months.
 No one knew what was going on.
 The clue only came when he decided to go meat-free, and that made things worse.
 Then he started having attacks every three weeks.
-Turns out he had that rare disorder, but it was being kept somewhat at bay by the exogenous, external dietary source of carnitine in the meat that the other 39,999 kids out of 40,000 don’t need.
+Turns out he had that rare disorder; that’s why he was sick.
+But it was being kept somewhat at bay by the exogenous, external dietary source of carnitine in the meat that the other 39,999 kids out of 40,000 don’t need.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.